NabajeetBarman/LCEVC-LiveGaming/README.md

 ## Download Link:

 The dataset is available on a per-request basis.
-If you are interested, please email Nabajeet Barman (nabajeetbarman4@gmail.com, h2o.is.water@gmail.com) to obtain further instructions on how to download the dataset.
+If you are interested, please email Nabajeet Barman (nabajeetbarman4@gmail.com, Nabajeet.Barman@kingston.ac.uk) to obtain further instructions on how to download the dataset.

 ## Authors